 Lisa coordinates program management and operations, contributes to strategic direction, and builds a sense of community for program students, staff and associates.
 Previously, she worked in urban environmental conservation and sustainable development in the US and Latin America.
 She has served as a consultant to the United Nations Development Programme, the Organization for Economic Cooperation and Development, and the World Bank.
 She was a Fellow at the World Wildlife Fund-USA and a City Planner implementing solid waste prevention policy for the City of New York.
 Her most recent publications are Toward a New Consciousness: Values to Sustain Human and Natural Communities and Institutionalizing Sustainability in Higher Education.
 She serves on the boards of the East Coast Greenway Alliance and the Farmington Canal Rail-to-Trail Association and holds an appointment on the Connecticut Greenways Council.

-Geoff joined the Yale Project on Climate Change Communication in 2012.
-Prior to this, he was a vice president at GfK North America, where he specialized in public opinion, thought leadership, social marketing, and strategic communications research.
+Geoff joined YPCCC in 2012.
+As Research Director, he manages and oversees the Climate Change in the American Mind biannual survey measuring American public opinion on global warming.
+Prior to joining YPCCC, he was a vice president at GfK North America, where he specialized in public opinion, thought leadership, social marketing, and strategic communications research.
 At GfK, Geoff co-founded and was the GfK director of the Associated Press-GfK Poll, which covers a range of current political and social topics and is one of the most widely reported media polls in the world, reaching upwards of an estimated two billion people monthly.
 He was also a chief research advisor for the Meth Project, a philanthropic organization devoted to reducing methamphetamine use among teens.
 In 2011, it was ranked by Barron’s Magazine as the third-most effective philanthropy in the world.
 In the environmental arena, Geoff served as research consultant to The Sustaining Family Forests Initiative.
 He has also conducted national polls on environmental topics for Yale and Stanford.

 Associate Research Scientist

-Dr. Marlon's research focuses on public perceptions of climate change, climate literacy, and the physical aspects of long-term environmental changes – especially wildfires.
-Dr. Marlon is co-organizer of a science education and training program called the Dissertation Initiative for the Advancement of Climate Change Research (DISCCRS, pronounced “discourse”), which aims to establish connections among researchers focusing on the scientific and human dimensions of climate change.
-She holds a PhD and MS in Geography from the University of Oregon, and a BS from the University at Albany, State University of New York.
+Jenn's research focuses on public perceptions of climate change, climate literacy, and the physical aspects of long-term environmental changes – especially wildfires.
+She is co-organizer of a science education and training program called the Dissertation Initiative for the Advancement of Climate Change Research (DISCCRS, pronounced “discourse”), which aims to establish connections among researchers focusing on the scientific and human dimensions of climate change.
+Jenn holds a PhD and MS in Geography from the University of Oregon, and a BS from the University at Albany, State University of New York.

-Seth joined the YPCCC in August 2013.
-Prior to this, he was Director of Opinion Research at Merriman River Group, where he specialized in election and issues-based opinion polling.
+Seth serves as research methodologist at YPCCC, with a particular focus on survey methodology.
+Before joining YPCCC in August 2013, he was Director of Opinion Research at Merriman River Group, where he specialized in election and issues-based opinion polling.
 Seth has also been the lead author of the annual National Leadership Index report published by the Center for Public Leadership at the Harvard Kennedy School.
 Seth holds a B.A. in psychology from Wesleyan University, and an A.M. and Ph.D. in experimental psychopathology from the Department of Psychology at Harvard.
 He was also a post-doctoral research fellow at the Center for Public Leadership at the Harvard Kennedy School.
 Seth has published research on narcissism, self-esteem, positive intergroup attitudes, and leadership.

 Sander Van Der Linden